Keeping pets

 All dogs and cats must be chipped and records kept up to date.
 Looking after their welfare is important and can be expensive.
 There are some subsidised veterinary services such as Blue Cross bluecross.org.uk/veterinary

-This Guidance outlines Westward’s (WHG) approach to keeping pets and animals by its tenants and their households.
+This guidance outlines our approach to keeping pets and animals by its tenants and their households.
 Our aim is to provide a pet-friendly and common-sense approach to keeping a pet.

 A responsible pet owner will be aware of their responsibilities in making best efforts to ensure their pet does not cause a nuisance to neighbouring households or damage to the property or neighbourhood.